chanakaDe/meansite/README.md

 * UI Bootstrap - Defined as bower module in the [bower.json](bower.json) file.

 ## Quick Install
-  The quickest way to get started with MEAN is to clone the project and utilize it like this:
+  The quickest way to get started with MEAN is to ..

-  Install dependencies:
+    $ sudo npm install -g meanio   # get the cli

-    $ npm install
+    $ mean init appName            # create the first app

-  We recommend using [Grunt](https://github.com/gruntjs/grunt-cli) to start the server:
+    $ cd appName && npm install    # Install dependencies

-    $ grunt
+    $ mean package myModule        # Scaffold you're own module

-  When not using grunt you can use:
+    $ mean install mean-tokens     # Or download one from our repo...

-    $ node server
+    $ grunt                        # Run you App.

   Then open a browser and go to:

     http://localhost:3000